Jake McCarthy Player Props: Diamondbacks vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff is eighth in the league with a collective 9.2 strikeouts per nine innings.
+- The Phillies pitching staff is seventh in MLB with a collective 9.2 strikeouts per nine innings.

-- The Phillies' 4.51 team ERA ranks 21st across all league pitching staffs.
+- The Phillies have a 4.48 team ERA that ranks 20th across all MLB pitching staffs.

-- Phillies pitchers combine to surrender 71 total home runs at a clip of 1.1 per game (to rank 11th in baseball).
+- Phillies pitchers combine to allow the 10th-fewest home runs in baseball (72 total, 1.1 per game).

-- The Phillies will send Suarez (1-2) to make his seventh start of the season.
-He is 1-2 with a 4.70 ERA and 28 strikeouts through 30 2/3 innings pitched.

-- His last appearance came on Friday against the Los Angeles Dodgers, when the lefty went six innings, surrendering one earned run while giving up four hits.
+- His last appearance was on Saturday against the Los Angeles Dodgers, when the righty went 6 1/3 innings, surrendering six earned runs while allowing seven hits.

-- In six games this season, the 27-year-old has a 4.70 ERA and 8.2 strikeouts per nine innings, while giving up a batting average of .283 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.